Is Print on Demand Worth it? The Pros and Cons of a POD Business

 POD is for artists and designers who are starting out and want to make some money from their work.

-The main benefit of selling your art and designs via print-on-demand is that it allows artists and designers to earn a passive income without having to invest a lot of their time.
+The main benefit of selling your art and designs via print-on-demand is that it allows artists and designers to earn additional income without having to invest a lot of their time.

 Because the POD sites take care of the whole technical side of running a business, all the artists and designers have to do is create their designs and market them.